As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 1. Encourage Tummy Time

-Encourage your baby to move their head by facing them away from you, and then speak to them to get them to turn towards you.
+To play, turn your baby away from you and speak to them to get them to turn towards you.

 2. Hold Your Baby